Developer Interface

 • path_to_zip_package (str) – Path to the package

-• container_name (str) – container connected to an ingest workflow
+• container_name (str) – container connected to the ingest workflow

 • folder (Folder) – The folder to ingest the package into